2016–17 UEFA Youth League: Knockout phase

 If the scores were level after full-time, the match was decided by a penalty shoot-out (no extra time was played).

 Knockout round play-offs

 For the knockout round play-offs, the 16 teams were drawn into eight ties played over one match.
 The draw was held on 12 December 2016, 14:00 CET, at the UEFA headquarters in Nyon, Switzerland.
 The eight second round winners from the Domestic Champions Path were drawn against the eight group runners-up from the UEFA Champions League Path, with the teams from the Domestic Champions Path hosting the match.
 Teams from the same association could not be drawn against each other.

-The eight play-off winners advance to the round of 16, where they are joined by the eight group winners from the UEFA Champions League Path.
-If the scores are level after full-time, the match is decided by a penalty shoot-out (no extra time is played).
+The eight play-off winners advanced to the round of 16, where they were joined by the eight group winners from the UEFA Champions League Path.
+If the scores were level after full-time, the match was decided by a penalty shoot-out (no extra time was played).
 The play-offs were played on 7 and 8 February 2017.